RoboticOceanographicSurfaceSampler/t-rake/README.md

 Of course, the 16-bit value converted by the A/D chip is a signed range of -32768 - 32767, so a little arithmetic must be applied to add 32768 to it, resulting in an unsigned range of 0 - 65535.

 ## Low Level C driver
-The AD7616 A/D converter chip provides several channels of data acquisition, including a parallel mode and a Serial Peripheral Interface (SPI) mode.
+The AD7616 A/D converter chip provides several modes of communication, including a parallel mode and a Serial Peripheral Interface (SPI) mode.
 The SPI mode was chosen to minimize the number of connections needed.

 The SPI serial mode allows two pathways, both of which present problems with the Raspberry Pi hardware.
 1. 2-wire SPI.
 The AD7616 A/D chip is really two A/D converters operating in parallel.
 The fastest way to get the conversion values out of the chip using SPI is to signal it to send the A side conversions over one MISO pin, and the B side conversions over a second MISO pin.
 This ability to use two MISO pins, both clocked by the same SCLK, is not standard SPI, but can be  eumulated with a bit-banged approach.